Enhanced Early Galaxy Formation in JWST from Axion Dark Matter?: Conclusion

-{ \bf Conclusion.} We demonstrated that in the framework of KMM there is a large parameter space of axion dark matter with $10^{-22}\rm eV\lesssim {\it{m_a}}\lesssim 10^{-19}\rm eV$ that can address the JWST excess while being compatible with all existing constraints.
-The delayed onset of the axion field oscillation in KMM allows for efficient axion field fragmentation at subhorizon scales.
-The fragmented axion field collapses into a large population of massive ACs, which leads to more massive galaxies at high redshift, and thus can potentially address the excess observed by JWST.
+We demonstrated that there is a large parameter space of axion dark matter with $10^{-22}\rm eV\lesssim {\it{m_a}}\lesssim 10^{-19}\rm eV$ that can address the JWST excess while being compatible with all existing constraints, in the framework where the axions undergo a delayed oscillation.
+The delayed onset of the axion field oscillation allows for efficient axion field fragmentation at subhorizon scales.
+The fragmented axion field collapses into a large population of massive oscillatons, which leads to more massive galaxies at high redshift, and thus can potentially address the excess observed by JWST.
 Upcoming experiments can provide complementary probes for the ALP parameter range favored by the JWST excess.
-Near-future Lyman-$\alpha$ forest surveys such as Weave-QSO \cite{WeaveQSO} or DESI \cite{DESILya1, DESILya2} will extend the scales on which the matter power spectrum can be measured by a further factor of $2-3$.
+Near-future Lyman-$\alpha$ forest surveys such as Weave-QSO \cite{WeaveQSO} or DESI \cite{DESILya1, DESILya2} will extend the scales on which the MPS can be measured by a further factor of $2-3$.
 Future surveys of strong lensing caustics could directly detect the predicted signature from small halos \cite{2023arXiv230612864D}.
 We also identified sizable gravitational scattering in our model parameter space, which enriches small scale structure formation in our model that is worth further investigation~\cite{Kaplinghat:2015aga,Bullock:2017xww}.
 In addition to the complementary astrophysical probes related to structure formation, we demonstrated that the JWST excess favored parameter region can be probed by existing or planned axion search avenues, e.g. heterodyne, comagnetometer and storage ring experiments, assuming certain patterns of ALP-SM couplings (i.e. fixed $C_{a\gamma}, ~ C_{aN}$).
 This study identifies new avenues for probing axion DM, and would stand as a worthwhile addition to the literature even if the current JWST excess resolves after further investigation.